 Long-term recovery from alcohol abuse typically requires months/years of help and professional support.
 Unfortunately, when an infant is at increased risk, mothers don’t have the luxury of time.

-But there are countless support groups available to help expectant mothers who struggle with alcohol use.
+But there are countless support groups available to help expectant or breastfeeding mothers who struggle with alcohol use.

 You do not have to be ashamed or afraid.
 Seeking help is the bravest step you can take.